Lofoten - A dream home

 • Sport climbing: If you love sport climbing, you can’t miss out on Eggum.
 Here you find routes from (5+) to (8b) in different styles, and it’s also a good place to go climbing if it’s raining!

-Long Multi-pitch climbs
+Long Multi-pitch climbs:

 • Storpillaren (7): A super nice and longer climb with an even longer descent.
 This 450-500m long climb includes everything you need on a day in the mountains - perfect steep jamming cracks, crimpy traversing, and chimneys.
 Storpillaren really gives you the feeling of big wall climbing!